justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/introduction-to-liferay-commerce/README.md

 Liferay Commerce offers Order Management that enables buyers and sellers to prepare, place, approve, transmit, and fulfill orders.

-Payments for orders may be completed with several different [payment methods](../../getting-started/payments/managing-payment-methods/README.md) available out of the box.
+Payments for orders may be completed with several different [payment methods](../../getting-started/payments/managing-payment-methods/README.md) available out-of-the-box.
 Integration with more payment processors may be accomplished with additional customization.

 <img src="./images/06.png" width="700px">